AlexChekel1337/Minima/README.md

 ## Usage

-Declare your dependencies using an extension in you target:
+Declare your dependencies using an extension in your target:
 ```swift
 import Minima